eldoyle/PythonIntro/_episodes/09-numpy.md

 * skiprows = 1 tells python to skip 1 row of the file that contains the column names (numpy can only handle numbers, not a mix of text strings and numbers).
 * usecols=(...) tells Python to only read in these columns.
-    * Note that if we are reading in a csv file that contains only numbers (no column names or row names, we can omit the last two arguments skiprows and usecols)
+    * Note that if we are reading in a csv file that contains only numbers (no column names or row names), we can omit the last two arguments skiprows and usecols

 Also notice that *np.loadtxt()* handled all of the file opening and parsing for us in a single command!